theowenyoung/archive-actionsflow/.github/ISSUE_TEMPLATE/trigger-wanted.md

 ---
-name: 🤖 Trigger Wanted
+name: "\U0001F916 Trigger Wanted"
-about: If you have a trigger need that is not currently available in the community 💡
+about: "If you have a trigger need that is not currently available in the community
+  \U0001F4A1"
+title: ''
-labels: "type: trigger wanted"
+labels: trigger wanted
+assignees: ''

 ---

 **Context**